Feo Amante's Horror Thriller

 HOLY CRAP DUDE!

-YOU'RE GOING TO START A CHAINSAW WHILE HOLDING ONTO THE SHARP BUSINESS END
+YOU'RE GOING TO START A CHAINSAW WHILE HOLDING THE BUSINESS END OF THE CHAINSAW?

 What Sells